New religious movements in the United States: Adventism

 William Miller was a prosperous farmer, a Baptist lay preacher, and student of the Bible living in northeastern New York.
 In 1832, Miller submitted a series of sixteen articles predicting Christ's return (or "advent") sometime between March 21, 1843, and March 21, 1844.
 Estimates of Miller's followers—the Millerites—vary between 50,000, and 500,000.

 After March 21, 1844, passed without incident, the prediction was revised with a new date of April 18.
-After that date also passed without Christ's return, Millerites settled upon a third date of October 22.
+After that date passed without Christ's return, Millerites settled upon a third date of October 22.
 After the failure of Miller's expectations for October 22, 1844, the date became known as the Millerites' Great Disappointment.

 Following the Great Disappointment, most Millerites simply gave up their beliefs.
-Some did not and viewpoints and explanations proliferated.
+Some did not, and viewpoints and explanations proliferated.
 Miller initially seems to have thought that Christ's Second Coming was still going to take place—that "the year of expectation was according to prophecy; but...that there might be an error in Bible chronology, which was of human origin, that could throw the date off somewhat and account for the discrepancy."
 Miller never gave up his belief in the Second Coming of Christ.

 Miller's legacy includes the Seventh-day Adventist Church with over 19 million members and the Advent Christian Church with 61,000 members.

 New Thought

 In 1838, Phineas Parkhurst Quimby attended a lecture about Mesmerism by French mesmerist Charles Poyen.
 Quimby followed Poyen's tour for the next two years, studying Mesmerism.
 During this time, Quimby encountered an uneducated youth who was particularly susceptible to Mesmerism and developed a tour of his own, demonstrating Mesmerism in front of large crowds.

 Quimby claimed to heal people of ailments that doctors could not cure.
-Quimby told his patients that disease was caused by false beliefs and that the cure was in the explanation of this.
+Quimby told his patients that diseases were caused by false beliefs and that the cure was in explaining this.
 Scholar William James used the "mind-cure movement" to refer to Quimby and his successors.
 Quimby is commonly seen as the founder of the New Thought movement.

 New Thought publishing and educational activities reach approximately 2.5 million people annually.
 The largest New Thought-oriented denomination is the Japanese Seicho-no-Ie. Other belief systems within the New Thought movement include Christian Science, Religious Science, Jewish Science, Moorish Science, Centers for Spiritual Living and Unity.
 Past denominations have included Psychiana and Father Divine.